jarviscanada/jarvis_data_eng_MuneebAhmed/README.md

 ## Professional Experiences

 **Technical Consultant, Jarvis (2024-present)**: Developed comprehensive full-stack software solutions as part of Jarvis's team, focusing on leveraging Java, Linux/Bash, RDBMS/SQL, Agile/Scrum methodologies, and Git for efficient project management and deployment.
-Collaborated closely with cross-functional teams to design, implement, and refine scalable applications, enhancing business operations and user experiences
+Researched various software development tools to aid in the development of additional training projects.
+Assisted in troubleshooting and refining code to ensure high-quality software solutions.

 **Software Engineer, AiFocal Inc. (2023-2023)**: Led a project called Defai, a no-code platform for AI chatbots, utilizing LLM tools like Langchain and Flowise.
 Ensured high traffic mangement and reliable security for a traffic load of 10,000 concurrent users by using microservice architecture.
 Created a fast and user friendly UI by utilizing Next.js, TypeScript, and Tailwind CSS for front-end UI and architecture.